 Asian slaw, a ground chuck patty, marinated bulgogi beef, marinated onions, and sriracha aioli sandwiched between a toasted brioche bun combine to make an unforgettable and irresistible twist on a classic burger with a delicious nod to Asian cuisine.
 Don’t forget to try one of the in-house beers, a perfect sidekick to the famous burger.

-Beacon Brewing Co. is fairly new to LaGrange, making its debut in 2018.
+Beacon Brewing Co. has been a staple of LaGrange ever since making its debut in 2018.
 The founder chose the area because of its interesting history.
 The Hillside area of LaGrange, where Beacon Brewing Co. sits, was once the area of a booming textile industry with mills once owned and operated by the founder of Beacon’s family.
 The brewery’s name comes from a monthly newsletter the mills used to distribute named “The Beacon,” a distinct gesture to acknowledge LaGrange’s rich history.
 All of which makes visiting Beacon a unique dining and imbibing experience, with a burger to prove it.
 With a great patio out back, enjoy Beacon’s laid-back atmosphere.

-Brickhouse is not lacking in burger options.
+Brickhouse Grille is not lacking in burger options.
 For the traditionalists, a simple cheeseburger is waiting for you.
 For the more adventurous, there are seven other burgers at hand, including The Downtown Burger topped with homemade mac-and-cheese and bacon.
-The even more adventurous can choose The Dixie Donut Burger—yep you read that right.
-Topped with American cheese, bacon, a fried egg, and bacon pepper jam, this burger is served between a glazed donut.

 If that is a little too outside your comfort zone, consider The Lafayette Burger—served with bacon, bacon pepper jam, and goat cheese.
 All of Brickhouse’s food is made to order using local produce.
 With a great patio and fun interior, Brickhouse hosts a lively atmosphere that makes eating out fun for everyone.